-After the completion of the Safety Phase in 2021, this year marks an important step forward as we rebuild and restore Notre-Dame Cathedral.
+After the completion of the Safety Phase in 2021, 2022 marks an important step forward as we rebuild and restore Notre-Dame Cathedral.

 Preliminary operations are already underway, like the major campaign to clean the interior of the cathedral.
 Over the next few months, the Établissement Public, the public agency in charge of managing the restoration, will issue calls for tender to source companies with expertise in the restoration of historical monuments to participate in the restoration.
 Outside of Notre-Dame Cathedral’s walls, the restoration of the Grand Organ and the cathedral’s works of art continues.

 In the spring of 2021, 1,000 oak trees were selected and harvested.
 These trees will become the cathedral’s new spire and transept roof.
 From September 2021 to January 2022, 45 sawmills across France processed the trees into timbers.
 Little by little, each oak is stripped of its bark and cut into 36 cm sections for planking.

 Eight oak trees of exceptional size – 20 meters tall – will be transformed into timbers for the spire.
 The sawn wood is currently in storage centers where they are being dried and sorted.
 In mid-2022, the timbers will be transported to carpenters’ workshops to be assembled on a trial basis before final assembly on site next year, in 2023.

 Did you know?
 Viollet-le-Duc’s original spire was constructed in the interior of the cathedral and then hoisted by a crane into its place on the roof in the 1860s.

 The cleaning of Notre-Dame Cathedral continues!
 The massive operation to clean the walls, ceilings, vaults, floors, and stained-glass windows began in October 2021 and will continue through the spring.